pchapin/augusta/README.md

 ## Ada Subset?

 We define "subset" to mean that every program that is a valid Augusta program would also be a valid Ada program.
-However, we regard it as an open question if Augusta is ultimately intended to be an Ada subset or not.
-It is our intention to make Augusta as compatible with Ada as possible, but we also want to honor the vision of Augusta being a simpler language to learn and implement.
+However, it is an open question if Augusta is ultimately destined to be an Ada subset or not.
+It is our intention to make Augusta as compatible with Ada as possible, but we also want to honor the vision of Augusta being a simple language to learn and implement.
 At the moment we regard the sequence of Augusta levels (L1, L2, etc.) as converging toward full Ada, but even that is not certain at this time.

 For example, Augusta Level 1 requires less checking of the source program than Ada does in the interest of simplicity, even for constructs L1 supports.
 This makes L1 not a strict subset of